sigmf/SigMF/sigmf-spec.md

 ###### The `datetime` Pair

-This name/value pair must be an ISO-8601 string of the form `YYYY-MM-DDTHH:MM:SS.SSSZ`, where the `T` is the delimiter between the date and the time, and the `Z` indicates the UTC/Zulu timezone.
-All timestamps must be in the UTC/Zulu timezone, and use the 24-hour clock.
+This name/value pair must be an ISO-8601 string, as defined by [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), where the only allowed `time-offset` is `Z`, indicating the UTC/Zulu timezone.
+The ABNF description is:

-Any number of digits of precision may be used in the fractional seconds portion of the timestamp.
+   date-fullyear   = 4DIGIT
+   date-month      = 2DIGIT  ; 01-12
+   date-mday       = 2DIGIT  ; 01-28, 01-29, 01-30, 01-31 based on
+                             ; month/year
+   time-hour       = 2DIGIT  ; 00-23
+   time-minute     = 2DIGIT  ; 00-59
+   time-second     = 2DIGIT  ; 00-58, 00-59, 00-60 based on leap second
+                             ; rules
+   time-secfrac    = "."
+1*DIGIT
+   time-offset     = "Z"

+   partial-time    = time-hour ":" time-minute ":" time-second [time-secfrac]
+   full-date       = date-fullyear "-" date-month "-" date-mday
+   full-time       = partial-time time-offset

+   date-time       = full-date "T" full-time

+Thus, timestamps take the form of `YYYY-MM-DDTHH:MM:SS.SSSZ`, where any number of digits for fractional seconds is permitted.

 #### Annotation Array